Who says the good guy always wins?

 5. Seek help early:

 Seeking couples therapy is a sign of health, not dysfunction.
 Sadly, only 19% of couples seek help – and of those that do, couples therapy has an 85% success rate.
-In other words, the majority of couples who attend evidence-based couples therapy regain a happy, healthy relationship, with resources and tools to help them maintain it for years to come.
+In other words, the majority of couples who attend evidence-based couples therapy, or emotionally focused therapy, regain a happy, healthy relationship, with resources and tools to help them maintain it for years to come.
 Finding a Gottman Method Couples Therapist who specializes exclusively in couples therapy could be the best investment you will ever make in your relationship.

 Modern heterosexual marriage is calling on both men and women to be in partnership in ways that pose new and complicated challenges.
 However, with these demands, there is the potential for a richer and deeper connection than ever before.
 Keep your sons in mind as you learn to do something so brave and unfamiliar, and know that even when it feels hopeless, you have the power to create change that is lasting and paves the way for your children and their families to come.